Improving Great Artesian Basin water use efficiency

 The water plan for the GAB in Queensland includes a range of provisions to protect flows and regulate the location of new bores.

 The plan requires all artesian bores to be fitted with watertight delivery systems by September 2027 and includes incentives to accelerate capping and piping projects.

 Water entitlements can now be issued for a proportion of the water saved through privately funded capping and piping works.

-The Australian Government and Queensland Government are developing an updated GAB strategic management plan for 2018–2032.
+The Australian Government and Queensland Government have developed an updated GAB strategic management plan for 2020–2034.
 This will improve the coordination of management practices across state boundaries and encourage water efficient practices.

-From 1999 to 2017, the joint federal-state government initiative resulted in significant water-saving works, including:
+From 1989 to 2020, the various federal-state government initiatives resulted in significant water-saving works, including: